thatDudo/Murder-Mystery-Helper/README.md

 When playing on that server it will identify the murders through searching after a murder weapon in their hand.
 After identification the mod will highlight the murders with a red glow and print a chat message **that is only visible to you**.
 If you are a murder, all the players will be highlighted to you with a white glow.
 Additional highlight options are to be found in the settings screen, which can be accessed by setting a key shortcut.

+Please note that optifine shaders interfere with the minecraft glow effect that this mod is using, when both shaders and fast-render is enabled in settings.

 The mod is not detectable but to not get banned you should stay discrete.
 Therefore: Please don't print the murders name in chat right away.